KuhlTime/bachelor-thesis/content/03_capabilities.md

 ## Worker

 The *Worker* is a concept that I made an early prototype off.
 This application should introduce a new method for the worker to communicate with the fire department.
 I have imagined an app that can be installed on the workers phone.
-Inside the application access to a confined space can be scheduled and requested from the fire departments operators.
+Inside the application -- access to a confined space can be scheduled and requested from the fire departments operators.
 When access is granted the phone will constantly send feedback and data back to the operators.
-In case the operation did not get canceled and the predetermined exit time gets exceeded operators get informed over a possible issue and be able to call for a sign of life.
+In case the operation did not get canceled and the predetermined exit time gets exceeded, operators will get informed over a possible issue and be able to call in to check on the workers well-being.

 Possible data that can be transmitted to the operators might include:

-- GPS Location
+- The GPS Location of the device
 - Phone Acceleration Spikes
 - Battery Level
 - Connection Strength